02 May 2024

 It’s an odd and bothersome little trait I tend to see among Christian ministers of a certain type.
 They get mighty particular about their titles.

 They wanna be addressed as “Pastor.”
 Or Apostle, Bishop, Brother (or Sister), Deacon, Doctor, Elder, Evangelist, Father (or Mother), Minister, Papa (or Mama), Professor, Prophet, Reverend, Seer, Teacher, Vicar, or what have you.
 It’s on their business cards.
-They tacked it onto their first name on social media: On Facebook they’re not “Phil Dillweed” but “Pastor Phil Dillweed” or “Evangelist Phil Dillweed” or “Apostolic Prophet Phil Dillweed” and so forth.
+Some will even tacke it onto their first name on social media: On Facebook they’re not “Phil Dillweed” but “Pastor Phil Dillweed” or “Evangelist Phil Dillweed” or “Apostolic Prophet Phil Dillweed” and so forth.

 Sometimes the title came with their job; sometimes they appropriated it themselves.
 Sometimes it’s an honorary degree, but they use it all the time as if they legitimately earned it.
 My own seminary, which had never been accredited to offer actual doctorates, once gave out honorary doctorates.
 Gave one to a well-known megachurch pastor.
 He still goes by Doctor, as if he earned it in grad school.
+Peter Marshall, the famous Senate chaplain (whose wife wrote A Man Called Peter about him) was regularly called Dr. Marshall despite it being an honorary title.
 Even Billy Graham went by his honorary doctorates.
-He later dropped all that, but his staff still kept calling him Dr. Graham out of habit.
+He later dropped all that, ’cause he realized it’s hypocrisy.
+But his staff still kept calling him Dr. Graham out of habit, and respect.

-Such people get bugged when you won’t address them by their titles.
-It’s considered a lack of respect.
+And such people get bugged when you won’t address them by their titles. ’Cause of that respect thing.
+They covet it.

-Well, years ago I had a pastor who preached a sermon entitled, “My First Name Is Not Pastor.”
-So blame him.
+Contrast ’em with a pastor I had, who one week preached a sermon entitled, “My First Name Is Not Pastor.”
 Pretty much everyone at that church immediately dropped the habit of calling him Pastor… except some die-hard old-school Assemblies of God matrons who’d never think of addressing Pastor otherwise.
-Of course it’s been a few decades since, and at his church the habit’s returned.
+Of course it’s been a few decades since, and at his church the old habit has returned.
 Still, he had a good run there.
 Thanks to him I dropped the habit.
 Never got back into it.

 In seminary I met both sorts.
 Some professors and pastors love to be addressed by their given names, ’cause (they think) it means they’ve developed a rapport, some level of comfort and trust, with their students.
 Others chafe at it, like the doctor who demands you call him Doctor Evil, ’cause he didn’t spend six years in evil medical school to be called “Mister,” thank you very much.